ALexeyP0708/js_argv_patterns/README.md

 }

 ```
 OK.
-But why do we need to write a helper when it is built-in in other components  *?
-Well, for starters, this is an example that shows how you can work with this module.
-Well, in the future, you can automate and implement your own helper.
+But why do we need to write a helper?
+For starters, this is an example that shows how you can work with this module.
+Helper('--help' ) is implemented in this module.
+Its description will be after.

 ```js